zeek/package-manager/doc/quickstart.rst

 Basic Configuration
 -------------------

-After installing via :program:`pip3`, additional configuration is required.
+After installing via :program:`pip3`, but not when using the :program:`zkg` that comes pre-bundled with a Zeek installation, additional configuration is still required in the form of running a ``zkg autoconfig`` command, but in either case, do read onward to get a better understanding of how the package manager is configured, what directories it uses, etc.

-First, make sure that the :program:`zeek-config` script that gets installed with :program:`zeek` is in your :envvar:`PATH`.
+To configure :program:`zkg` for use with a given Zeek installation, make sure that the :program:`zeek-config` script that gets installed with :program:`zeek` is in your :envvar:`PATH`.
 Then, as the user you want to run :program:`zkg` with, do: